-On the west side of North Kings Highway across from the area of potential WMATA development, the Huntington Station Shopping Center has a direct visual and functional link with the WMATA property.
-Its age, size (five acres) and consolidated ownership make the shopping center a good site for Metro-related development.
+On the west side of North Kings Highway in Land Unit L, the Huntington Station Shopping Center has a direct visual and functional link with the Metrorail Station and potential BRT station.
+Its age, size (five acres) and consolidated ownership make the shopping center a good site for transit -related development.
 The entire block in which the shopping center is located is included within the Transit Development Area to facilitate the redevelopment of the shopping center and create a logical limit to new development.

 North of the Huntington Station Shopping Center is a block of older duplex houses that are directly across from the station facilities.
-Redevelopment in Jefferson Manor is not recommended outside of Land Unit L (see Figure 23) to limit the impact upon the Jefferson Manor neighborhood and nearby subdivisions.
+Redevelopment in Jefferson Manor is not recommended outside of Land Unit L (see Figure 11) to limit the impact upon the Jefferson Manor neighborhood and nearby subdivisions.
 To the west of the WMATA property is the 19-acre Huntington Club Condominiums.
-Due to its location immediately adjacent to the Huntington Metrorail Station, this site presents an opportunity for redevelopment.
+Due to its location immediately adjacent to the Huntington Metrorail Station and planned BRT station, this site presents an opportunity for redevelopment.
 West of the Huntington Club Condominiums, Fort Lyon Heights is a stable residential neighborhood which serves as a boundary to the Transit Development Area.
-On the north side of Huntington Avenue, across from the station, is an area of partially undeveloped land which is appropriate for Metro-related development.
+On the north side of Huntington Avenue, across from the station, is an area of partially undeveloped land which is appropriate for transit-related development.
 Land Units C, D and G are within a five-minute walk of the station and are bounded by the Huntington community on the east, Cameron Run on the north, and Telegraph Road to the west.